r3g492/coldkiller2/README.md

 TODO:
-- boss with dash
-- new ai
+- new player model
-- new enemy model
+- new enemies
 - fix resolution problem